Data-and-Trust-Alliance/DPS/specification.md

-**The Data Provenance Standard**
+**Data & Trust Alliance Data Provenance Standards**

-The Data Provenance Standard defines metadata about a dataset, so that the dataset provenance and lineage are understood.
+The D&TA Data Provenance Standards define metadata about a dataset, so that the dataset provenance and lineage are understood.
 This set of metadata are necessary to enable proper dataset selection for AI Model Training.

 **Version 1.1.0**